 Here are some fonts similar to Group 3 fonts that you might find on your computer (my computer actually had three of the Group 3 fonts):

 The research’s lesson on fonts like these is: Don’t use them on your resume.
 Consumers saw these as disliked, cold, unattractive, uninteresting, and unemotional.
 While the researchers felt these negative fonts could be used to depict countercultural messages, that use probably has no place on a resume.
+Group 4 fonts include:

 Here are some fonts similar to Group 4 fonts that you might find on your computer:

 Consumers found these fonts to be strong, masculine, forceful, and solid.
 You might want to use fonts like these in portraying yourself as forceful or when targeting a profession thought of as “masculine.”
+Group 5 fonts include:

 I did not find any fonts similar to Group 5 fonts on my computer.

+Back to the Group 6 fonts that we mentioned above.
 This group had roughly equal positive and negative associations — interesting, emotional, exciting, and informal vs. dishonest, cold, and unattractive.
 Given the dishonesty factor and the fact that the researchers recommended these fonts for targeting punk rockers, fonts like these comprise another group to steer clear of on your resume.

 You’ll recognize these not only as more standard fonts that you can access on your computer but conservative typefaces typically recommended for resumes.
 Not surprisingly, the researchers found that while consumers did not find these fonts exciting, they cited them as comfortable.
 The researchers called them the “stalwarts of the community,” and certainly, they are the stalwarts of resume design.